compsoc-edinburgh/typesig-website/pages/resources/lisp-workshop/step1.md

 lisp>
 ```

+- If the user enters `quit` or `exit` as their input, stop the loop.
+You should also print some text when starting the interpreter so your users know this is a possibility!

 - Add a command line flag to read a file as input, rather than a line from the user.
 When running in this mode, the program shouldn't loop after printing.
 ```console
 sh$ echo "Hello, world!" > input.txt